 25 But Paul said, “I am not out of my mind, most excellent Festus, but I am speaking true and rational words. (emphasis added)

-The main point here, is Paul was laying out a defense for his innocence to Festus and King Agrippa, and was very cleverly at the same time reasoning in defense of the Christian faith (the Resurrection).
+Paul was laying out a defense for his innocence to Festus and King Agrippa, and was very cleverly at the same time reasoning in defense of the Christian faith (the Resurrection).
 Paul was making a rational case for his belief and his personal innocence.

 5 We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ, (emphasis added)